-Choosing the right development partner to build your website or mobile app is the most important business decision you can make.
+Choosing the right app partner to build your website or mobile app is probably the most important business decision you can make.
 Finding the right app partner program is key to success.
 After all, these digital solutions serve as direct representations of your product vision.
 That’s why in this post we discuss some of the key aspects to consider when looking for an app partner.

 There’s no shortage of detrimental consequences that come from choosing the wrong development partner.
 Some of the risks include wasted capital due to a defective product, stress resulting from bugs and poor quality, and loss of credibility and the damaging of your brand reputation.

-Red Flags to Avoid in an App Development Partner
+Red Flags to Avoid in an App Partner

-Your search for the ideal development partner should start with keeping your eyes peeled for the following red flags as you evaluate different teams:
+Your search for the ideal app partner should start with keeping your eyes peeled for the following red flags as you evaluate different teams:

 - Not all app partners are experts in UI Design or in building a unique Customer Experience (CX), one of the most important factors of your app’s performance when it comes to users.
 Some teams might be able to build the features you want into a web or mobile app, but they may do so by sacrificing intuitiveness and ease of use.
 This will leave you with a product that your users don’t enjoy interacting with, so ask about any potential partner’s UI/UX competency early on in the conversation to ensure that they prioritize ease-of-use during each stage of development.

 How to Find the Perfect App Development Partner

 Websites like Dribbble and CSSMania can be helpful during your search for inspiration and some of the best web and mobile app developers.
-Sites like Dribbble are phenomenal because if you see a product design that you like, you can click on it and not only find out the agency that designed it, but you can also view that particular agency and their work.
+Sites like Dribbble are phenomenal because, if you see a product design that you like, you can click on it and not only find out the agency that designed it, but you can also view that particular agency and their work.

 However, if you’re in search of a team that’s able to work efficiently, and collaborate with you to build a unique and powerful application, complete with an intuitive UI, it’s preferable to work with a nearshore agency.